Vrijheid13/OPLauncher/README.md

 # oplauncher

-OPLauncher is a modified version of PiMenu by splitbrain: https://github.com/splitbrain/pimenu To be used with Openplotter by Sailoog: https://openmarine.net/openplotter
+OPLauncher is a modified & adapted version of PiMenu by splitbrain: https://github.com/splitbrain/pimenu To be used with Openplotter by Sailoog: https://openmarine.net/openplotter
 IMPORTANT: For the "Desktop" button to work you need to have xdotool installed: https://github.com/jordansissel/xdotool

 This is a simple fullscreen menu system written in Python TKInter.
-It has been developed with a Raspberry Pi Touchscreen in mind and is optimized for medium screens (800x600 is assumed) or headless remote tablet display.
+It has been developed with a Raspberry Pi Touchscreen in mind and is optimized for medium screens (800x600 is assumed) or remote tablet display.

 Tiles are configured in `oplauncher.yaml`, they can either open new pages of tiles or execute the action script `oplauncher.sh` to execute arbitrary tasks.